 Can I study abroad with a discipline record?

 Contact the Office of International Programs with specific questions regarding your study abroad eligibility.
-Keep in mind that being placed on a disciplinary probation or deferred suspension period can impact some leadership positions and opportunities on campus.
+Keep in mind that being placed on a disciplinary probation or deferred suspension period can impact some leadership positions and opportunities on campus, including studying abroad.